Introduction

 When we run this code, we’ll see the same output as in the previous example.
 More importantly, the code is faster and less prone to errors.

-For example, in the code in the previous example, if you changed the definition of the a array to have four elements but forgot to update the condition to while index < 4, the program would crash.
-Using the for loop, you wouldn’t need to remember to change any other code if you changed the number of values in the array.
+For example, in the code in the previous example, if you changed the definition of the a array to have four elements but forgot to update the condition to while index < 4

 Structured data

-When working with data, you often find yourself needing to group information together.
-This is where a struct could come into play.
+could come into play.
 A struct, or structure, is a custom data type that lets you name and package together multiple related values that make up a meaningful group.
 If you’re familiar with an object-oriented language, a struct is like an object’s data attributes.

 Defining structs

-To define a struct, we enter the keyword struct and name the entire struct.
+and name the entire struct.
 A struct’s name should describe the significance of the pieces of data being grouped together.
 Then, inside curly brackets, we define the names and types of the pieces of data, which we call fields.
 The following example shows a struct that stores information about a user account.

 struct User {